 Development proposals should preserve or enhance the local character of the landscape and through their design, height and massing should recognise and respond positively to the various Important Views.
-Development proposals which would have a significant adverse impact on an identified Important View will not be supported.
+Development proposals which would have an unacceptable impact on an identified Important View will not be supported.